 Christopher Boyne is a partner based in the London office, where he works in the Litigation Department.
 He specialises in complex litigation and has wide-ranging ...

 Read Full Biography

 Christopher Boyne is a partner based in the London office, where he works in the Litigation Department.
 He specialises in complex litigation and has wide-ranging commercial litigation experience across a wide variety of industries and geographies including financial institutions and multinational corporations.

-He has represented clients on a variety of high-profile litigation matters including multinational corporates in large-scale corporate disputes, clients involved in shareholder/joint venture disputes, civil fraud claims and court applications relating to arbitral proceedings.
+He has represented clients on a variety of high-profile litigation matters including large-scale corporate disputes, shareholder/joint venture disputes, civil fraud claims and court applications relating to arbitral proceedings.
 He has extensive experience of applications to challenge the jurisdiction of the English Courts as well and advising on interim and protective measures in both English and foreign courts.
 This experience includes successfully obtaining and defending billion-dollar freezing injunctions.
 He has also advised on a wide range of banking and financial services disputes, including in respect of some of the most significant cases arising out of the collapse of Lehman Brothers.